emdupre/core-git-course/_episodes/05-remote-collaboration.md

 We edit the file.
 Then commit our changes.
 Now, if we *push* ...

 ```
-$ nano journal.md		# Edit file to resolve merge conflict
+$ vim journal.md		# Edit file to resolve merge conflict
 $ git add journal.md		# Stage the file
 $ git commit			# Commit to mark the conflict as resolved
 $ git push origin master
 ```
 {: .language-bash}

-... all goes well.
-If we now go to GitHub and click on the "Overview" tab we can see where our repository diverged and came together again.
+... all goes well!
+If we now go to GitHub and click on the "Overview" tab, we can see where our repository diverged and came together again.

-This is where version control proves itself better than DropBox or GoogleDrive, this ability to merge text files line-by-line and highlight the conflicts between them, so no work is ever lost.
+This is where version control proves itself better than DropBox or GoogleDrive!
+This allows us to merge text files line-by-line and highlight the conflicts between them, so no work is ever lost.

 We'll finish by pulling these changes into other copy of the repo, so both copies are up to date: